-- Using a series of manufactured ditch checks will increase their effectiveness. - Must be installed perpendicular to flow. - Spacing (L) between ditch checks shall be determined from the following formula: L= Minimum Height (Feet) / Ditch Grade (%) x 100 unless otherwise specified by the manufacturer.
-An effective height of 9 inches shall be used for design purposes. - Must be installed to ensure the center of the structure is at least 6 inches lower than outside edges of check to allow water to flow over the middle of the ditch check and not around the edges. - This item is paid per linear foot. - Additional reference on pre-fabricated ditch checks can be found in Article 41-3.04(b) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.
+- Using a series of manufactured ditch checks will increase their effectiveness. - Must be installed perpendicular to flow. - Spacing (L) between ditch checks shall be determined from the following formula: L = Height (Feet) / Ditch Grade (%) x 100 unless otherwise specified by the manufacturer.
+A height of 9 inches should be used for design purposes and in no case should the spacing exceed 75 feet. - Must be installed to ensure the center of the structure is at least 6 inches lower than outside edges of check to allow water to flow over the middle of the ditch check and not around the edges. - This item is paid per linear foot. - Additional reference on pre-fabricated ditch checks can be found in Article 41-3.04(b) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.